-Table A-6 Change in Fund Balances For Years Ended June 30, 2022 and 2021
+Table A-6 Change in Fund Balances For Years Ended June 30, 2022 and 2023

-Revenues for the District's governmental funds were \$33,882,788 while total expenses were \$33,250,165 yielding an excess of of \$632,623 before other financing sources of (\$62).
-During the 2021-22 school year, the District requested an advance to their Basic Education Funding twice to have a cash flow to support two payroll periods.
-These advances were deducted from our June 2021 final subsidy payment.
-It should be noted that the district has requested an advance on its 2022-2023 BEF in July, 2022 for payroll.
+Revenues for the District's governmental funds were \$40,422,432 while total expenses were \$40,798,866 yielding a decrease of \$376,434 before other financing sources of \$2,646.
+During the 2022-23 school year, the District requested an advance to their Basic Education Funding to have a cash flow to support two payroll periods.
+These advances were deducted from our December 2023 final subsidy payment.
+It should be noted that the district has requested an advance on its 2023-2024 BEF in August, 2023 for payroll due to the state budget not being passed on time.
+This advance was then deducted from our October BEF subsidy.
 Our football field replacement cost was divided over four years of payment.
 The first two years were secured with a donation.
 2021-22 was the first year the district made its first installment payment for this replacement.
 2022-23 will be the second and final payment for the field replacement from the general fund.
-The School Board Members voted to use the General Fund to pay for the QZAB (elementary project), the ESCO (MS/HS energy savings), and the ESCO(district wide energy savings) Bonds due to a diminishing Capital Reserve Fund.
+The School Board Members voted to use the General Fund to pay for the QZAB (elementary project), the ESCO (MS/HS energy savings), and the ESCO (district wide energy savings) Bonds due to a diminishing Capital Reserve Fund.
+Due to the condition of the Track, the board has sought proposals for its replacement.
+The Board has transferred funds from the general fund that were allocated for capital projects into the capital reserve to offset the cost of the Track replacement.
+The Board and administration are actively seeking grants and donors to support this project.